whitesource-ps/ws-nexus-integration/README.md

 - Python 3.7 or above

 ## Install and utilization from PyPi (simplest)
 1. Install ws-nexus-integration: `pip install ws-nexus-integration`
- * Note: to scan Docker repository on the Nexus execute: `pip install ws-nexus-integration[DOCKER]`
 2. Download and edit _params.config_ (available on git)
 3. Execute `ws_nexus_integration <path/to/params.config>`